Determination of the CKM angle $\phi_{3}$ from a combination of Belle and Belle II results: Results

 We also investigate the individual contributions of each method by presenting two-dimensional confidence regions for various configurations of combinations that include only subsets of inputs, as shown in Figure~\ref{fig:multicombiner}.
 The $68.3\%$ confidence intervals for these are listed in Table~\ref{tab:multicombiner}.
 As expected, the sensitivity is mostly dominated by the BPGGSZ measurements.
 Following closely are inputs from the ADS-like final states, with the GLW measurements and other results being the next most significant.
 We do not report the individual contributions of the ADS and GLW inputs, as they are strongly correlated with nuisance parameters obtained from the predominant BPGGSZ measurements in this combination.
 A comprehensive discussion of this effect can be found below.

 A proper combination should include the statistical and systematic correlations between inputs.
 However, correlations between input observables are not available for all modes.
-For example, statistical correlations are not given for Refs.~\cite{glw2} and~\cite{nayak} and systematic correlations are not provided by Refs.~\cite{glw2},~\cite{nayak},~\cite{resmi1},~\cite{horii}, and~\cite{anton}.
+For example, statistical correlations are not given for Refs.~\cite{glw2} and~\cite{nayak} and systematic correlations are not provided by Refs.~\cite{glw2},~\cite{nayak},~\cite{horii},~\cite{resmi1}, and~\cite{anton}.
 Our choice is to set the unknown correlations to zero in the central combination and assign an additional uncertainty to the results due to this assumption.
 To calculate the additional uncertainty, we set the unknown statistical correlations to $\pm 0.3$ and monitor the changes in results when varying the unknown systematic correlations up to $\pm 0.9$.
 The choice of the value $\pm 0.3$ is based on knowledge of known correlations in other ADS and GLW-like final states, as reported in Refs.~\cite{yi-analysis} and~\cite{horii}, respectively.
 We examine the results when correlations are changed individually and collectively and assign the largest difference observed on the $\phi_3$ central values with respect to the nominal result as an additional uncertainty.
-For $\phi_3$, this is $({}^{+2.4}_{-1.1})^\circ$.
-This additional uncertainty is added in quadrature to the result in Table~\ref{tab:DhDstK1DResult1}, giving the final result of $\phi_3 = (78.6^{+7.2}_{-7.3})^\circ$.
+For $\phi_3$, this is $({}^{+2.8}_{-1.3})^\circ$.
+This additional uncertainty is added in quadrature to the result in Table~\ref{tab:DhDstK1DResult1}, giving the final result of $\phi_3 = (75.2\pm 7.6)^\circ$.
 The additional uncertainties for other parameters are negligible compared to the nominal uncertainties, as shown in Table~\ref{tab:CorrTest}.
+We ignore the correlation of systematic uncertainties between different measurements from the same experiments.
+As the precision of these measurements is dominated by statistical uncertainties, the impact of neglecting such correlations is negligible.